 Younger audiences will have plenty to keep them entertained with our fun-packed programme including Jarred Christmas and Hobbit’s Beatbox Comedy Show; The Bubble Show; Morgan & West’s Unbelievable Science; and the return of Fringe favourite Monski Mouse.

 For something completely different, we have the WiFi Wars Video Game Takeover; kinetic, physical comedy on the Back of the Bus; dance, songs and shameless gossip at Pamela’s Palace; and our one-off comedy extravaganza and fundraiser Stand up for Your Planet raising awareness of one of the most pressing issues of our time.

-To top it all off our George Square Garden is widely recognised as the hub of the Fringe – achieving footfalls of 25,000+ at weekends and 350,000+ across the Festival.
-The main entrance of Assembly George Square Gardens and the main Assembly Box Office achieves footfall of 750,000+ across the Festival.
-In 2017 we also presented shows from the Edinburgh International Jazz and Blues Festival as well as the Edinburgh Food Festival.
+To top it all off our George Square Garden is widely recognised as the hub of the Fringe with over 25,000 visitors at weekends and 350,000 visitors across the Festival.
+The main entrance of Assembly George Square Gardens and the main Assembly Box Office sees audiences of over 750,000 across the Festival.
+In 2019 we also presented shows from the Edinburgh International Jazz and Blues Festival as well as the Edinburgh Food Festival.

 Chairman - Luke Johnson

 PA to Artistic Director – Judith Murrell